 Since the fall of 2019, a key group of university faculty have been meeting to guide the launch of UI2—drafting guiding concepts, inventorying the course catalogue, developing certificate programs, and identifying key data technology faculty.
-The formation task force will continue to meet bi-weekly until an advisory board is named.
+The advisory board meets bi-weekly.

 Jim AgutterSchool Of Architecture

 Rick ForsterSocial Sciences

 Harish MaringantiMarriott Library